meisterelijah/Doctor-Who-Shooter/README.md

 # Doctor-Who-Shooter

 # How to Play!
-Press the space Bar to begin
+1.Press the space Bar to begin
-use the arrrow keys to move your ship around the screen Use space bar to shoot kill all the enemys to win the game
+2.use the arrrow keys to move your ship around the screen 3.Use space bar to shoot
+4.kill all the enemys to win the game
-Press R to restart your game.
+5.Press R to restart your game.
 Enjoy!